1mbalance/poliastro-astrodynamics-documentation-examples/README.md

 # Poliastro Astrodynamics Documentation Examples

 This repository contains Jupyter notebooks of some examples from the official Poliastro documentation, demonstrating various functionalities and applications for astrodynamics.
-These notebooks are designed to provide comprehensive, hands-on tutorials for users interested in performing orbital mechanics computations with Poliastro.
+These notebooks are designed to provide tutorials for users interested in performing orbital mechanics computations with Poliastro.

 ## Contents